Airco DH.4: Civil use

 Following the end of the First World War, large numbers of DH.4s and DH.4As were used to operate scheduled passenger services in Europe by such airlines as Aircraft Transport and Travel, Handley Page Transport and the Belgium airline SNETA.
 G-EAJC of Aircraft Transport and Travel flew the first British commercial passenger service from Hounslow Heath Aerodrome to Paris Le Bourget on 25 August 1919, carrying a reporter from the Evening Standard newspaper and a load of newspapers and other freight.
 They were used by Aircraft Transport and Travel until it shut down in 1920, while Handley Page Transport and SNETA continued operating the DH.4 until 1921.
 One aircraft was used by Instone Air Lines until its merger into Imperial Airways in 1924.

+On September 4, 1922, Jimmy Doolittle made the first cross-country flight, flying a de Havilland DH-4 – which was equipped with early navigational instruments – from Pablo Beach (now Jacksonville Beach), Florida, to Rockwell Field, San Diego, California, in 21 hours and 19 minutes, making only one refueling stop at Kelly Field.

 The DH.4 were also used by the Australian airline QANTAS, flying its first airmail service in 1922.
-Twelve DH.4s forming part of the Imperial Gift to Canada were used for forestry patrol and survey work, spotting hundreds of forest fires and helping to save millions of dollars worth of timber, with the last example finally being withdrawn in 1927.
+Twelve DH.4s forming part of the Imperial Gift to Canada were used for forestry patrol and survey work, spotting hundreds of forest fires and helping to save millions of dollars' worth of timber, with the last example finally being withdrawn in 1927.

 The U.S. Post Office also adopted the DH-4 to carry air mail.
 The Service acquired 100 of them from the army in 1918, and retrofitted them to make them safer, denominating them as the DH.4B.
 In 1919, the DH-4B was standardised by the US Post Office, being modified to be flown from the rear cockpit with a 400 lb watertight mail compartment replacing the forward cockpit.
 The airmail DH-4B were later modified with revised landing gear and an enlarged rudder.
 DH-4s were used to establish a coast-to-coast, transcontinental airmail service, between San Francisco and New York, a distance of 2680 mi, involving night flight, the first services starting on 21 August 1924.
 The DH-4 continued in Post Office service until 1927, when the last airmail routes were passed to private contractors.

-War-surplus DH-4s were available cheaply in sufficient quantities to stimulate the development of "utility aviation"—surveying, commercial photography, law enforcement, agricultural applications, and other practical applications.
+War-surplus DH-4s were available cheaply in sufficient quantities to stimulate the development of "utility aviation": surveying, commercial photography, law enforcement, agricultural applications and other practical applications.